ElegantEngineeringTech/laravel-referrer/README.md

 use \Elegantly\Referrer\Facades\Referrer;

 Referrer::getSources()->getFirst(UtmReferrerSource::class);
-// Return an instance of UtmReferrerSource
+// Returns an instance of UtmReferrerSource

 Referrer::getSources()->getLast(GoogleClickIdSource::class);
-// Return an instance of GoogleClickIdSource
+// Returns an instance of GoogleClickIdSource
 ```

 Retrieve the oldest or latest referrer value from any source: